Fleckism/SecurityPlus/SecurityPlus/09 C Secure Wireless Infrastructure.md

 Most organizations have both a wired and a wireless network for employees to access while on the move within their facilities.
 Understanding the potential threats and vulnerabilities will allow you to successfully secure the wireless components of an organization's information systems infrastructure.
 # WIRELESS NETWORK INSTALLATION CONSIDERATIONS

-Wireless network installation considerations refer to the factors that ensure good [[My linked notes/Dictionary/Availability]] of authorized Wi-Fi access points.
+Wireless network installation considerations refer to the factors that ensure good [[Availability]] of authorized Wi-Fi access points.
 A network with patchy coverage is vulnerable to rogue and evil twin attacks.

 The 5 GHz band has more space to configure non-overlapping channels.
 Also note that a [[WAP]] can use bonded channels to improve bandwidth, but this increases risks from interference.